Skip to main content

 1. On the Review & Confirm screen of the Premium booking flow, one of the terms and conditions we highlight for the guest is that they are required to provide a valid ID.

-4. They then select the type of identification they want to use for the verification, including a driver license, passport, or national identity card, and whether they would like to upload images or use their phone camera.
+4. The guest will then take or upload a photo of their ID.
 If they are not currently using their phone, they will have an option for "remote camera", which allows them to switch to their phone camera.

 5. They will need to upload or photograph the front side and, depending on the ID type, the back side too.